mvodanovic/wordpress-project/README.md

 ## Backup

-* Run ``bin/backup.sh` to back up both the DB and all files which aren't Wordpress istelf
+* Run ``bin/backup.sh` to back up both the DB and all files which aren't WordPress itself
 * Directories which are backed up: plugins, themes, uploads

-## Wordpress update
+## WordPress update

 * First, back up the data (see: Backup)
-* Then, modify the Dockerfile with the new Wordpress Docker image version
+* Then, modify the Dockerfile with the new WordPress Docker image version
 * Finally, restart the service, and log into the web admin